 Johann Wolfgang von Goethe – IQ: 210

 Johann Wolfgang von Goethe came from a wealthy and influential family during his time.
 He studied law in Leipzig and was successful at it.
 His father taught him in his academics and strived to bring his children a good life he never had.
-Johann had the Amsterdam heineken experience, and had private lessons in dancing and fencing.
+Johann had the Amsterdam Heineken experience with city tour packages, and had private lessons in dancing and fencing.
 Despite all the things that kept him busy, reading literature was the one that made him excited the most.
 His mind would wander around like a little boy getting lost in a forest.
 He did pursue his passion despite no remarkable financial gains from it.
-Because during his time, copywriting laws have no power.
+Because during his time, copyrighting laws have no power.
 He died as one of the most successful and famous writer of his time.